-🗓 December and🎄the advent period for me are synonymous with 🍪 BAKING: that wonderful smell emanating from the kitchen (the MBFF family lives in an open plan abode, so sweet smells do drift . . . ) . . .
+🗓 December and 🎄 the advent period for me are synonymous with 🍪 BAKING: that wonderful smell coming from the oven (the MBFF family lives in an open plan abode, so sweet smells do drift . . . ) . . .
 Such a cosy feeling does baking bring me: the aim being to share a sweet treat with loved ones . . . an activity rendered even more special if it is ❄️ snowing outside and 🎼 Jim Reeves Christmas carols are a-playing . . . because then I am transported back to childhood ❄️ white Christmases in New York . . .

 📖 The treasured blue recipe book 📖

 There is 📖 one recipe book that I use regularly, and it is my most treasured book (and I LOVE 📚 books!): that is my late mum’s blue recipe book.
-It is a treasure trove of well-used recipes, repeated and changed to suit different ovens during my childhood years, when we were a travelling family, traipsing with my journalist father from 🇬🇧 Kent, 🇫🇷 to Paris, back to 🇬🇧 Kent, 🇺🇸 to New York and then back to 🇬🇧 Kent again.
-The recipe book has been well-leafed, and it is a historical testament to my mother’s life, and also my own: in it, written in my mum’s handwriting, are my 🏴 Scottish grandmother’s recipes, and these bare titles like Mum’s Scottish Pancakes and the like . . . and then there are the recipes for cheese soufflé and other dinner party staples from the 1970s!
+It is a treasure trove of well-used recipes, repeated and changed to suit different ovens during my childhood years, when we were a nomadic family, traipsing with my journalist father from 🇬🇧 Kent, 🇫🇷 to Paris, back to 🇬🇧 Kent, 🇺🇸 to New York and then back to 🇬🇧 Kent again.
+The recipe book has been well-leafed, and it is a historical testament to my mother’s life, and also my own: in it, written in my mum’s handwriting, are my 🏴 Scottish grandmother’s recipes, and these bare titles like Mum’s Scottish Pancakes, Mrs Muir’s sponge cake (made with margerine, eek!), and the like . . . and then there are the recipes for cheese soufflé and other dinner party staples from the 1970s!